HIV stands for Human Immunodeficency Virus.

 - • It is thought that the majority of new cases of HIV in the UK are spread by people who have recently acquired the infection and do not yet know their diagnosis

-- • HIV positive people who are successfully medicated are highly unlikely to infect others and can expect to live a near normal life expectancy
+- • HIV positive people who are successfully medicated, with a sustained almost undetectable viral load, are highly unlikely to infect others and can expect to live a near normal life expectancy

 The main ways that HIV can be transmitted are: